heroterminal/heroterminal-docs/src/casefiles/herocert_spec.md

 # The `herocert` Spec

-Every bootcamp awards a HeroCert when all missions are completed.
-The `herocert` block in `bootcamp.yaml` controls how that certificate is rendered on app.heroterminal.com and in public share links.
+Every Case File awards a HeroCert when all Leads are completed.
+The `herocert` block in `case.yaml` controls how that certificate is rendered on app.heroterminal.com and in public share links.

 | Key | Type | Required? | Description |
 | :--- | :--- | :--- | :--- |